Affordable Restricted Units

 If an affordable restricted unit is listed for sale, please contact the listing agent for more information.
 The Affordable Housing & Rehabilitation Division provides all the information and needed requirements to the listing agent ahead of time.
 Therefore, Realtors, not the City, will be responsible to make sure the interested buyers meet all the necessary requirements as far as income and to inform them on the price, and the resale restrictions and owner occupancy the new buyer will be assuming for the remainder of the restriction period.
 Once an offer is submitted and accepted by the seller, the buyers will submit an application with the City to be reviewed for eligibility.
 Applications will not be accepted without an accepted, fully executed offer.

-Low Income Restricted Units can only be purchased by a low income household and can be eligible to receive downpayment assistance if available and if they meet the Oxnard residency and first-time buyer requirement.
+Restricted Units can only be purchased by income eligible households and can be eligible to receive downpayment assistance if available and if they meet the Oxnard residency and first-time buyer requirement.
 (Please refer to the Homebuyer Downpayment Assistance Program for more information)

-Below is the link to the list of the affordable restricted properties.
+Below is the link to the list of affordable restricted properties.